lubomyrV/library/README.md

 `$ java -jar project-0.0.1-SNAPSHOT.jar`

-The app will automatically create a database called `testDB1`
+The app automatically creates a database called `testDB1`

-Use REST API with following URL if you use cURL, or look how to do it in other REST API:
+Examples with cURL:

 1. to main page